hemeac/kiwiTechTree/README.md

 This mod has not been endorsed by _Zee, Spink Akron, Nertea or any other mod/part creator referenced in the config files.
 All errors are my own.
 Please do not hassle mod authors if these configurations cause conflicts with other mods.

 ## License
+Kiwi Aeronautics is trademarked by Trevor Kollmann.
+All rights reserved.

 MIT License
-Copyright (c) 2020, Hemeac
+Copyright (c) 2020, Trevor Kollmann

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ### Additional Licenses and attributions:
 Tech tree reconfigs were based on config files originally created by _Zee and redistributed under the same MIT license.
 Additional config files are likely to be influenced by their respective mod creators and the respective licenses of the config files are noted within the mod files within each subfolder in GameData\KiwiAerospace\TechTree\Configurations\Mods

 Icons from Community Tech Tree by Nertea were modified and included in this mod and are licensed under Creative Commons Attribution-NonCommercial 4.0.

 Additional icons used within the tech tree were modified based on incons sourced from flaticon.com and thenounproject.com.
+I purchased these as a premium member of these services.
+Please check the licensing terms of these websites prior to any redistribution to ensure you remain in compliance with their terms.